mosquito/argclass/README.md

 assert parser.rpc.port == 9090
 ```

-Argument groups is a sections in parser configuration.
+Argument groups are sections in the parser configuration.
 For example, in this case, the configuration file might be:

 ```ini
 [DEFAULT]